Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Repeated interaction scheme: Micromaser model

-The dependence of $N$ here is apparent and its affect to the decay dynamics will be discussed below.
-At this point also the results of the multi-level reservoir to the systems dynamics evaluated by the same arguments.
-Interaction of a single atom with one excited and $N$ number of lower levels with the radiation field can be described by \cite{iii_laser_1978}
+On the other hand, the interaction of the cavity-field with a single atom having one excited state $|e\rangle$ and $i$ number of lower energy levels $|g_i\rangle$ (see right side of Fig.~\ref{fig:Fig1}) can be described by \cite{liao_single-particle_2010}: